ambarltd/emulator/README.md

       - file_source
 ```

+## Projections info

+The emulator starts a server that provides information about projections progress on the `/projections` endpoint.

 ## Running the program

 You only need to provide the address of the configuration file and the emulator